-With the goal of ensuring that countries have expeditious access to COVID-19 vaccines regardless of their purchasing power, the World Health Organization (WHO) has launched the COVAX initiative and its COVAX Facility.
+With the goal of ensuring that countries have the best possible access to COVID-19 vaccines, regardless of their purchasing power, the World Health Organization (WHO) and partner organizations launched the COVAX initiative and its COVAX Facility in April 2020.
 COVAX stands for "Covid-19 Vaccines Global Access".
 The main role of the COVAX Facility is to order vaccine doses from manufacturers and allocate them to all countries that have declared their participation in COVAX.
 These are in Africa, Asia, Oceania, South America and Europe.

-By the end of 2021, at least two billion quality-assured and need-based vaccine doses should be ready by the end of 2021 to end the acute phase of the pandemic, according to COVAX's stated goal.
-Poorer countries are to receive at least 2 billion of these vaccine doses (of which 1.3 billion will be free) to protect about 27 percent of their populations in 2021.
-The idea behind this is solidarity and the conviction that, in a closely interconnected world, the Covid 19 pandemic can only be contained if all regions are adequately protected.
+At least two billionquality-assured and needs-based vaccine doses should be ready by the end of 2021 to end the acute phase of the pandemic, according to COVAX's stated goal.
+Poorer countries are expected to receive at least 1.8 billion of these vaccine doses to protect at least some of their populations by early 2022.
+Behind this is the idea of solidarity and the conviction that, in a closely interconnected world, the Covid 19 pandemic can only be contained if all regions are adequately protected.

-There are now 190 countries participating in COVAX out of a total of about 200 countries worldwide, including 98 wealthier countries and 92 low- and middle-income countries.
+There are now 192 countries participating in COVAX out of a total of about 200 worldwide, including 100 wealthier countries and 92 low- and middle-income countries.

 When wealthier nations purchase vaccines through the COVAX Facility, they pay the full price negotiated with vaccine manufacturers.
 Given the uncertain outcome of vaccine trials, COVAX provides richer countries with an additional safeguard alongside their bilateral contracts with pharmaceutical companies.
 Poorer countries are asked to contribute financially, but if they are unable to do so, they are entitled to free supplies.
 Many wealthier countries choose not to be supplied by COVAX.
-However, they support procurement for poorer countries financially or donate purchased quotas.
-There are also an increasing number of countries that announce they will later donate surplus vaccine doses from the stocks they purchase.
+They do, however, financially support procurement for poorer countries or donate purchased quotas.
+Against this background, COVAX can be described as a purchasing community and an insurance company, but also as an aid community.

 While China has been a member of the COVAX Facility since October 2020, the USA did not join until after President Joe Biden took office in January 2021.
 The USA will support COVAX, as Biden announced at the virtual G7 summit, with an expected total of $4 billion in 2021 and 2022.